MarcCollado/magis/README.md

 * TBD — React Native Project

 ---

 ## IMPORTANT => CRITICAL ISSUE
 Before project submission, the Material UI library was updated to the latest version (1.0).
-Unfortunately there is an issue with one of the the Material UI library modules that was not properly updated and throws an error when trying to compile the project because it looks for the wrong library.
+Unfortunately there is a known issue with one of the Material UI library modules that was not properly updated and throws an error when trying to compile the project because it looks for the wrong library.

 While I'm working on a fix, the workaround to this issue it to: